+Alexa is a wonder of the technological world.
+She effortlessly maintains your smart home, organizes your schedule, obeys your every voice command, and even allows you to play games.
 As of early 2019, around 100 million Alexa-enabled devices have been sold.
 Alexa is everywhere, from thermostats to appliances to headphones to Echo devices.
 There’s no denying the utility that Alexa-enabled devices offer.
-Smart speakers and displays like the Echo, Echo Dot, Echo Spot, and Echo Show act as our digital planners, entertainment devices, and so much more.
+Smart speakers and displays like the Echo act as our digital planners, entertainment devices, and so much more.

-There is a way to stop Amazon from listening in on your Alexa conversations.
+Here is our step-by-step guide to help you stop Amazon from listening in on your Alexa conversations.

 How to stop Amazon from listening to your recordings

 Step 1: Open the Alexa App.